DIY vs. Professional Financial Planning

 Introduction

-Ah, retirement!
-Those golden years where you can finally kick back, relax, and enjoy the fruits of decades of labor.
+Ah, !
+Those golden years where you can finally kick back, relax, and enjoy the fruits of decades of labor—planning for the life you want in retirement.

 But wait, there’s a catch.
 How do you manage those fruits?
 Do you take the reins of your financial future, or do you hand them over to a seasoned professional?